neonbiohazard/Tools2/README.md

 python -m src.agent
 ```

-This will load the models and start an interactive session where the agent can
+This will load the models and start an interactive session.
+You can converse as
+with any chatbot.
+For each user message the agent consults a reranker to decide
+whether a tool should be run.
+If a suitable tool is found it executes it and
+shows the result before replying.
+Otherwise it simply answers with the language
-execute dozens of workspace tools.
-The tool set now covers planning, code
+model.
+The tool set covers planning, code analysis, refactoring, data
-analysis, refactoring, data inspection, dependency management and more.
-The
+inspection, dependency management and more.
+Tool functions self-register via a
-agent uses a reranker model to choose which tool best matches your request.
-Tool functions self-register via a ``@register_tool`` decorator, making it easy
+``@register_tool`` decorator, making it easy to extend the system.
+Conversation
-to extend the system.
-Conversation history is stored in ``history.json`` so the
+history is stored in ``history.json`` so the LLM can reference earlier
-LLM can reference earlier exchanges.
+exchanges.

 ### Folder summaries